Graphite Monitoring Tool Tutorial.

 sudo apt-get install postgresql libpq-dev python3-psycopg2

-The next step is to create a database with a user and password.
+The next step is to create a database with a username and password.
 The TeamPassword password generator helps here.

 sudo -u postgres psql